 Transcranial magnetic stimulation (TMS) uses a targeted pulsed magnetic field, similar to what is used in an MRI (magnetic resonance imaging) machine.
-While the patient is awake and alert, NeuroStar TMS Therapy stimulates areas of the brain that are underactive in depression.
+While the patient is awake and alert, NeuroStar TMS Therapy stimulates areas of the brain that are underactive.

 Here’s what you can expect from a NeuroStar Advanced Therapy (TMS) session:

 - You’ll recline comfortably in the treatment chair.